Heaven would tell you that it’s just a little rain. And it’s not the rain that kills you, it’s the pain of wanting to control the sun. Tessa Shaffer

 That connection between the weather and my mood was severed the night Jimmy died.
 It was pouring outside as we sat around his bed, playing Bob Marley and telling stories about our sweet boy.
 The rain added to the illusion that I could freeze time and keep Jimmy there, breathing peacefully, no longer fully present but not gone yet either.
 We were cocooned together, hanging on to him and each other, safe and warm, surrounded by the sound of water hitting the roof and tile path outside his window.
 There was only this room, this space, this time, our boy, being together, walking him home.

-Now, on hard days, the blue skies aren’t enough to lift my mood, and on hopeful, easier days, the dark skies only make the world more beautiful.
+Now, on hard days, the blue skies aren’t enough to lift my mood, and on hopeful, softer days, the dark skies only make the world more beautiful.
 The colors in the garden seem more vivid, and it’s easier to look up and watch the vultures, swooping and diving, as they search for food.

-Maybe it’s because I’ve realized that I can’t control the weather any more than I could stop the freight train of cancer that rolled over my son.
+Maybe it’s because I’ve realized I can’t control the weather any more than I could stop the freight train of cancer that rolled over my son.
 Or that no amount of sunny days can change the wretchedness of the outcome.
 The beauty of our last year together lives in what passed between us, not what was happening outside.
-Our words, the laughter, the long walks, Jimmy’s funny observations are what made the days bright and beautiful.
+Our words, the laughter, long walks, Jimmy’s funny observations are what made the days bright and beautiful.
 How lucky I am to have had this boy, this relationship, this life with him for 21 years.
 To have a deep enduring bond that nothing — not rain nor wind nor sleet nor the swirling winds of grief — can destroy.